hmrc/digital-engagement-platform-frontend/README.md

 sbt test
 ```

-This application also uses javascript code, therefore, there are a set of javascript tests to cover the behaviour the system intends.
-The service uses `gulp.js` to pipeline all of the javascript tests into the sbt test pipeline.
-To be able to run javascript tests in isolation you will need `gulp.js` and also `jest` (the test runner currently used).
+This application also uses JavaScript code, and there is a set of JavaScript tests to cover the behaviour the system intends.
+The service uses `gulp.js` to pipeline all the JavaScript tests into the sbt test pipeline.
+To be able to run JavaScript tests in isolation you will need `gulp.js` and also `jest` (the test runner currently used).

 Let's install `gulp cli` then we can run gulp commands: